 Combination Skin Type

-- Overly-dilated pores in the oily areas
+- Overly-dilated pores in the oily areas.

-- Blackheads or blemishes in the oily areas
+- Blackheads or blemishes in the oily areas.

-- Shiny skin in areas of oiliness
+- Shiny skin in areas of oiliness.

-- The weather
+- The weather.

-How to care for combination skin:
+How to Care for Combination Skin

-- Use products designed for combination skin.
+- There are also products designed for combination skin.

 Sensitive Skin Type

-- Dryness and flakiness
+- Dryness and flakiness.

-- Peeling and scaling of the skin
+- Peeling and scaling of the skin.

-- Feels warm to the touch
+- Feels warm to the touch.

-- Other ingredients to watch for are alcohol, acids (like alpha-hydroxyacid or “AHA”), bismuth oxychloride used in mineral makeups and sodium lauryl sulfate.
-Reaction from chemicals that come into contact with the skin is called “contact dermatitis”.
+- Other ingredients to watch for are alcohol, acids (like alpha-hydroxy acid or “AHA”), bismuth oxychloride used in mineral makeups, and sodium lauryl sulfate.
+Reaction from chemicals that come into contact with the skin is called “allergic contact dermatitis”.

 - Using alkaline products can upset the skin’s natural acid pH, causing sensitivity or irritation.